MallowATN/ToolApplication/README.md

 # ToolApplication
-This is an app that allows user to create a highway pay
+This is an app that allows user to create a highway pass